A&M Tissot, Vin Jaune Les Bruyères, Arbois, Jura

 Vin Jaune from the Jura, the French sherry?

-The vinification of Savagnin grapes to vin jaune (yellow wine) is special.
-It is similar to that of sherry.
-The wine matures, after fermentation in the spring, for at least six years and 3 months in barriques .
-The winemaker deliberately does not fill the barrels when part of the wine has evaporated (especially the alcohol evaporates in contact with the air).
-The wine also oxidizes in the process.
+The vinification of Savagnin grapes into vin jaune (yellow wine) is unique.
+It resembles that of sherry.
+After fermentation in the spring, the wine is aged in barriques for at least six years and three months .
+The winemaker deliberately does not refill the barrels when some of the wine has evaporated (primarily the alcohol evaporates in contact with the air).
+The wine also oxidizes during this process.

-A floating layer of yeast cells then forms on the wine, called 'voile' (veil) in the Jura and 'flor' in Spain.
+A floating layer of yeast cells forms on the wine, called a "voile" (veil) in the Jura and a "flor" in Spain.
 This prevents oxygen from reaching the wine.
-The yeast cells convert all remaining sugars in the wine into alcohol and carbon dioxide.
+The yeast cells convert any remaining sugars in the wine into alcohol and carbon dioxide.
 Vin Jaune is not a fortified wine.

 Voile, the secret of Vin Jaune

-The voile or flor consists of yeast, among other things, acetic acid bacteria that combine oxygen and alcohol.
-(For the chemists: ethanol becomes ethanal and that smells like sherry).
-Contact with vinegar-forming bacteria normally turns wine into undrinkable sour vinegar.
-The French word for vinegar is vinaigre - vin aigre = sour wine.
+Besides yeast, the voile or flor consists of acetic acid bacteria that combine oxygen and alcohol.
+(For the chemists: ethanol becomes ethanal, which smells like sherry.)
+Contact with acetic acid bacteria normally turns wine into an undrinkable, sour vinegar.
+The French word for vinegar is vinaigre—vin aigre = sour wine.

-But vin jaune develops in those years in barrels into a beautiful dry wine with a golden yellow color and a particularly rich nose.
-This can be seen in, among other things, because the Savagnin grape itself has a high acidity (a low pH) and acetic acid bacteria do not like that.
+But vin jaune develops over those years in barrels into a beautiful dry wine with a golden yellow color and a particularly rich nose.
+This can be seen , among other things, because the Savagnin grape itself has a high acidity (a low pH) and acetic acid bacteria do not like that.

 It gets even crazier.
-The barrels are not only stored in cellars, but also in attics.
-This also happens with Madeira.
-By storing the maturing wine alternately in a "cave à jaune" or "cave sous les toits" and in a cold cellar, the wine is deliberately exposed to large temperature differences.
-Something that you avoid with other wines.
+The barrels are stored not only in cellars but also in attics.
+This also happens in Madeira.
+By alternating the aging wine between a "cave à jaune" or "cave sous les toits" and a cold cellar, the wine is deliberately exposed to large temperature fluctuations.
+Something you avoid with other wines.

-During the prescribed 6 years and 3 months that the vin jaune matures in barrels, the winemaker loses approximately 38% of his wine through evaporation.
-The lost wine is called " part des anges ".
-For this reason, the wine is bottled in a 62 centilitre bottle .
-This bottle – the clavelin – shows how much wine was lost during maturation.
+During the prescribed six years and three months that the vin jaune matures in barrels, the winemaker loses approximately 38% of his wine through evaporation.
+This lost wine is called " part des anges ."
+Therefore, the wine is bottled in a 62-centiliter bottle .
+This bottle – the clavelin – indicates how much wine was lost during aging.

 - Savagnin is one of the parents of Chenin blanc, Sauvignon blanc, Grüner veltliner and Trousseau.